 Hazing Prevention

-Learning about Evelyn and Jim Piazza—who have worked to end hazing after losing their son, Tim—made me want to get involved with hazing prevention.
-I developed a communication programme that approaches hazing prevention with three different campaigns—each tailored to resonate with a specific target audience.
+Learning about Evelyn and Jim Piazza’s work to end hazing after the loss of their son, Tim, spurred my own involvement in hazing prevention.
+I developed a communication programme composed of three distinct campaigns, each tailored to resonate with a specific audience.

 #NewTraditions: An Action Oriented Campaign